wdlingit/maccu/DB_from_DEE2.md

 ![Excel editing of ecotype0.xls](https://github.com/wdlingit/maccu/blob/main/pic/ecotype0_excel.png)

 After the first round of manual curation, we saved the curation table for of col-0 *values* into a tab-delimited text file `ecotype0.txt` (quotes removed, if any).
-The following perl oneliner was applied to compute (i) attribute counts in the metadata and (ii) attribute counts associated with a curated col-0 *value*.
+The following perl oneliner was applied to compute (i) attribute counts associated with a curated col-0 *value* (in `ecotype0.txt`) and (ii) attribute counts in the metadata.
 In so doing, we may discover attributes other than `ecotype` that also store ecotype information (recall that the metadata were human-inputted).
 ```
 wdlin@comp04:SOMEWHERE/ath$ cat ath_SRS_20240529.txt | perl -ne 'if($.==1){ open(FILE,"<extraction/ecotype0.txt"); $line=<FILE>; while($line=<FILE>){ chomp $line; $line=~s/^\s+|\s+$//g; @s=split(/\t/,$line); $hash{$s[0]}=0 if $s[-1] eq "TRUE"; } close FILE } chomp; if(/<Attribute attribute_name="(.+?)".*?>(.+?)</){ $attr=$1; $val=lc($2); $cnt{$attr}++; $match{$attr}++ if exists $hash{$val} } if(eof STDIN){ print "attr\tmatch\ttotal\n"; for $attr (sort keys %match){ $x=0; $x=$match{$attr} if exists $match{$attr}; print "$attr\t$x\t$cnt{$attr}\n" } }' > extraction/ecotype1.xls